 Programs and Courses

 A complete list of SMU Abroad programs is available on the website.
 Individual courses approved in the last several years are listed at www.smu.edu/abroad in the SMU Abroad course database.
 All new abroad courses must be petitioned for approval before the period of study abroad begins.
+SMU Abroad uses the course prefix FESA (Free Elective Study Abroad) to award SMU credit for courses taken at non-US institutions for which there is no SMU equivalent.
 Information on the course petitioning process is available on the SMU Abroad website.
 Students may also request UC credit for courses taught by non-SMU faculty on term and summer programs through SMU Abroad; more information can be found on the SMU Abroad website.
-Students who wish to take courses on a no-credit or pass/fail basis should review the Grade Options for Courses Taken on SMU Abroad Programs and the Pass/Fail Option sections found under Grade Policies in this catalog.
+Students who wish to take courses on a no-credit or pass/fail basis should review the Grade Options for Courses Taken on SMU Abroad Programs and the Pass/Fail Option sections found under Grade Policies in this catalog. (*updated* 1/4/2018)

 SMU Abroad students will be charged SMU tuition at the SMU tuition rate on campus, as well as miscellaneous fees and a fee for mandatory international health insurance.
 Students will be billed by SMU at the usual time.
 SMU in turn will pay the academic costs of the abroad program.
 Details on SMU Abroad costs and billing procedures are available on the SMU Abroad website.